Efficient ECG-based Atrial Fibrillation Detection via Parameterised Hypercomplex Neural Networks: Introduction

+Parameterised hypercomplex (PH) neural networks~\cite{Zhang2021,Grassucci2021} were proposed to overcome the dimensionality restrictions of QNNs.
+They can operate in any input dimension, allowing a flexible and domain-specific processing of multidimensional inputs.
+PH layers use Kronecker product properties to construct weight matrices that reduce the number of learnable parameters to \(1/n\) compared to corresponding real-valued neural networks based on the hyperparameter \(n\).
+Similar to QNNs, PH models are also able to learn internal relations between channels.
+Specifically, PH multiplication (PHM)~\cite{Zhang2021} has been proposed to replace real-valued matrix multiplication in fully-connected (FC) layers.
+PH convolutional (PHC) layers~\cite{Grassucci2021} extend PHM to convolution and facilitate the development of efficient deep convolutional neural networks (CNNs).
+Therefore, PH models can help apply deep learning to AF detection on wearable devices by using significantly fewer parameters than real-valued models.

-To the best of the authors' knowledge, hypercomplex DNNs have been rarely applied to ECG signals ~\cite{cruces2018quaternion}.
-In this work, we propose lightweight PH-CNNs with PHM and PHC layers for AF event detection from ECG signals.
-The processing of multi-channel ECG signals benefits from PH layers in two ways: (1) Multi-channel ECG processing can utilise PH-CNNs' dimensional flexibility, as different ECG devices can record different numbers of leads; (2) Learning inter-channel relations of ECG signals with PH-CNNs is promising to improve the model performance.
-We conduct experiments to demonstrate the performance and efficiency of the approach with multiple CNN architectures, channel dimensionalities, and datasets.
+To the best of the authors' knowledge, hypercomplex DNNs have rarely been applied to ECG signals.
+The study in~\cite{cruces2018quaternion} used QNNs to model cardiac velocity patterns from ECG-related vectorcardiogram signals, which record spatio-temporal information of cardiac electrical activity.
+The 4D quaternions are suitable to model rotations in a 3D space, however, not applicable to ECG signals with different numbers of leads.
+In this work, we propose lightweight PH-CNNs with PHM and PHC layers for AF detection and abnormality classification from ECG signals.
+Our contributions are manifold.
+(1) PH-CNNs can significantly reduce the number of model parameters and achieve comparable performance to corresponding real-valued models, enabling applications of effective AF detection on wearable devices.
+(2) PH-CNNs are flexible in input dimensions and can effectively process ECG signals with different numbers of leads.
+(3) Learning inter-channel relations between the different ECG leads with PH-CNNs is promising to improve the model performance.
+We conduct experiments to demonstrate the performance and efficiency of the approach with several CNN architectures and channel dimensionalities on two publicly available datasets.